Armin-WebDev/Armin-WebDev/README.md

 "# Armin-WebDev"
 - 👋 Hi, I’m @Armin-WebDev
 - My Skills are :
+# PHP
-# Python
+# Laravel
-# Django
+# MySQL
-# PostgreSQL
+# RestFul API
-# Web Scraping
+# HTML/CSS/BOOTSTRAP
 # Object Oriented Programming
-# DRF(Django REST Framework)for building RESTful APIs
 - 👀 I’m interested in FREELANCING.
-- 💞️ I’m looking to collaborate on Any Python and Django Projects
+- 💞️ I’m looking to collaborate on Any php and laravel Projects
 - 📫 How to reach me armin.dev@outlook.com